charleskimbac/roblox-profile-notes/README.md

 ## Have a feature request or feedback?
 Please submit an issue [here](https://github.com/charleskimbac/roblox-profile-notes/issues/new?template=use-this-for-reporting-bugs-or-feature-requests-.md).
-If something's not working, please include what other Roblox browser extensions you have on.
+Please make sure you include all the information requested.

 ## Installing manually
 - [Download the latest release zip file for your browser](https://github.com/charleskimbac/roblox-profile-notes/releases).